ansys/pyansys-dev-guide/doc/source/how-to/repository-protection.rst

 --------

 Rulesets can be used to protect branches and tags.
-These can be imported and exported from Github.
+These can be imported and exported from GitHub.
 The PyAnsys core team provides template files for the branch protection and tag protection rulesets.

 Ruleset files: